-With more than 650 physicians, Capital Health has one of the largest, most comprehensive medical staffs in the area.
-Our physicians are board certified and trained in more than 100 specialties.
+With more than 800 physicians, Capital Health has one of the largest, most comprehensive medical staffs in the area.
+Our physicians are board certified and trained in many different specialties.
 The physician who admits you is responsible for directing your care while you are in the hospital.
 Your physician, as the coordinator for your treatment program, should be consulted if you have questions about your illness.

 Our Magnet nurses